cocaine/cocaine-core/README.md

 print socket.recv_json()
 ```

-* As a result, if the query is well-formed, all the specified apps _will be saved to the storage_ (which can be shared among multiple servers) to recover them on the next start.
+* As a result, if the query is well-formed, all the specified apps __will be saved into the storage__ (which can be shared among multiple servers) to recover them on the next start.
 The engines for your apps will be started and you'll get the initial runtime information and statistics in the response.

 JSON-RPC Reference
 ==================